tinyspeck/hammock/docs/services_ref.md

 Should return a user-friendly description of the service instance, based on config information.
-For example, a service that posts Github commits to a channel might return a line of text describing the source repo and the target channel (e.g. "Post commits from Slackware to #slackware").
+For example, a service that posts Github commits to a channel might return a line of text describing the source repo and the target channel (e.g. "Post commits from Hammock to #hammock").

 ## Methods to call